thainam/go-notification-api/README.md

 ####

 **Important:** This GO application was created for learning purpose only.
-If you're new in GO maybe here you can explore a little bit more about the language
+If you're new in GO maybe here you can explore a little bit more about the language.

 ## What is this application?

 This application will have 4 endpoints:

+🎉️ Available:

 * GET /health - Endpoint to check if the webserver is healthy.
-(Available 🎉️)
 * GET /notifications - Endpoint to list the notifications from database.

-(Available 🎉️)
+🕙 Work in Progress:

 * GET /notifications/{id} - Endpoint to get details of a specific notification.
-(Work in Progress 🕙)
 * POST /notifications - Endpoint to create a new notification.
-(Work in Progress 🕙)

 ## Where does Kafka fit into this application?